 Benefits of a Career in HVAC

-HVAC Technicians are in high demand: the field is expected to grow by 13% by 2028, nearly three times as fast as the average profession (bls.gov) .
-According to the Bureau of Labor Statistics, the average annual pay of an HVAC Tech in 2019 was $51,420.
+HVAC Technicians are in high demand no matter the time of year.
+According to the Bureau of Labor Statistics, the average annual pay of an HVAC Tech in 2021 was $54,690.
 Training programs for HVAC Technicians can be completed in a short time, so you can be career-ready in as few as 6 months.
 Find an HVAC training program near you.

 What Do Welders Do?